 Runline Odds for Baseball Explained

-What do you get when you merge a baseball point spread with a baseball moneyline?
-It’s called a runline and it’s a unique form of baseball betting that can be profitable.
+What do you get when you combine a baseball point spread with a baseball moneyline?
+It’s called the runline, a unique form of baseball betting that can be profitable for sports bettors who have done their homework on stats, trends, and pitching performances.